Cypher

 cypher

-123456789101112// Count connections MATCH (p:Person)-[:KNOWS]->(friend) RETURN p.name, COUNT(friend) as friendCount // Collect related nodes MATCH (p:Person)-[:WORKS_AT]->(c:Company) RETURN c.name, COLLECT(p.name) as employees // Sum numerical properties MATCH (p:Person) RETURN SUM(p.salary) as totalSalary
+123456789101112// Count connections MATCH (p:Person)-[:KNOWS]->(friend) RETURN p.name, count(friend) AS friendCount // Collect related nodes MATCH (p:Person)-[:WORKS_AT]->(c:Company) RETURN c.name, collect(p.name) AS employees // Sum numerical properties MATCH (p:Person) RETURN sum(p.salary) AS totalSalary

 9. Conditional Logic